Rust Traits: Defining Character

 • Rather than writing crate::sensors::temp::temp_sensor::TempSensor we can write TempSensor

-• IMPORTANT : when the build system builds the lib, the lib.rs file is the crate root file. my_sensor1 is part of the module tree and so when we need to create a shortcut to point to TempSensor we must use crate::sensors....
+• IMPORTANT : when the build system builds the library crate, the lib.rs file is the crate root file. my_sensor1 is part of the module tree and so, when we need to create a shortcut to point to TempSensor we must use crate::sensors....
 Keep this in mind when we will talk about main.rs.

-2. The second line make sure the data type TempSensor01 is visible from outside the module where it is define.
+2. The second line make sure that the data type TempSensor01 is visible from outside the module where it is defined.

-• This allow us to decalre a varaible of type TempSensor01 in the main() function for example.
+• This allow us to declare a variable of type TempSensor01 in the main() function for example.

 Here is the module tree